psyrig/psyrig.github.io/README.md

 Settings that affect your entire site can be changed in '_confing.yml.'

 Some useful settings are explained below.
-For further information: https://mmistakes.github.io/minimal-mistakes/docs/configuration/#theme
+For further information: [Click here](https://mmistakes.github.io/minimal-mistakes/docs/configuration/#theme)

 ### Skins
 Change the color scheme of the theme using one of the provided 'minimal_mistakes_skins'